spearoxi/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+      When a function looks for a value defined outside of it's local scope.
+Child functions can access values of parent functions, but parent functions cannot look inside their child functions for a value.

 2. Study the following code, then answer the questions below.

 ```js